madhyastha/neurohackweek2017/_episodes/01-first-part.md

 ---
-title: "What are Amazon Web Services and Why Do I Care?"
+title: "What are Amazon Web Services?"
 teaching: 15
 exercises: 0
 questions:
 - "See Title"
 objectives:
 - "Understand why we would want to use cloud computing"
+- "Log on with neurohackweek credentials"
 keypoints:
--

 - AWS reduces time to science
 - AWS is probably cheaper than purchasing and maintaining dedicated hardware